hed-standard/hed-specification/hedspec/HEDspecification.md

 ```

-Beginning with third generation HED (HED schema versions 8.0.0xxx and later), **_terms in a given schema must be unique within that schema._** This uniqueness rule allows automated expansion of short form HED strings into their full long forms.
+Beginning with third generation HED (HED schema versions 8.0.0 and later), **terms in a given schema must be unique within that schema.** This uniqueness rule allows automated expansion of short form HED strings into their full long forms.

 Top level tree root elements are enclosed by triple single quotes.
 Each child term within the schema must be on a single line that begins with a certain number of asterisks(*) corresponding to the term’s level within the hierarchy.

-Everything after each HED term must be enclosed by `&lt;nowiki>&lt;/nowiki>` markup elements.
+Everything after each HED term must be enclosed by `<nowiki></nowiki>` markup elements.
 Items within these markup elements include a term description and term attributes.
 Term (node element) descriptions, which are enclosed in square brackets in the mediawiki specification, indicate the meaning of the term or tag they modify.
 HED schema attributes, which are enclosed with curly braces, provide additional rules about how the tags and its modifying values should be used and handled by tools.
 Allowed HED schema attributes for HED terms are those schema attributes that do not have the `unitClassProperty`, `unitModifierProperty`, `unitProperty`, or `valueClassProperty`.

 Attributes appear in the schema specification either as `name` attributes or as `name=value` pairs.
 The presence of a `name` attribute for a schema node element indicates that the attribute is true for that node, while the presence of a `name=value` attribute indicates that the attribute has the specified value for that node.
 If multiple values of a particular attribute are applicable, they should be specified as separate name-value pairs.

 The hashtag character (`#`) is a placeholder for a user-supplied value.
 Within the HED schema a `#` node indicates that the user must supply a value consistent with the unit classes and value classes of the `#` node if it has any.
 Unit classes and value classes are specified in curly braces and treated like other schema attributes.
-Lines with hashtag (#) placeholders should have everything after the asterisks enclosed by `&lt;nowiki>&lt;/nowiki>` markup elements.
+Lines with hashtag (#) placeholders should have everything after the asterisks enclosed by `<nowiki></nowiki>` markup elements.
 The values of HED tag placeholders cannot stand alone, but must include the parent when used in a HED string.
 In the above example, the `#` that is a child of the _Label_ node must include _Label_ when used (e.g., _Label/myLabel_).

 **Example:** The above syntax will render on GitHub as follows:

-    HED version=`"`8.0.0`"`
+    HED version="8.0.0"

-    **Prologue**
+    '''Prologue'''
     This prologue introduces the schema.

     !# start schema

-    **Event **[Something that happens at a given place and time.]
+    '''Event''' <nowiki>[Something that happens at a given place and time.]</nowiki>

-* Sensory-event {suggestedTask=Task-event-role} [Something perceivable by an agent.]
+    * Sensory-event <nowiki>{suggestedTask=Task-event-role} [Something perceivable by an agent.]</nowiki>

-    **Property **{extensionAllowed} [A characteristic.]
+    '''Property''' <nowiki>{extensionAllowed} [A characteristic.]</nowiki>

-* Informational-property [A quality that pertains to information.]
+    * Informational-property <nowiki>[A quality that pertains to information.]</nowiki>
-    * Label {requireChild} [A string of 20 or fewer characters.]
+    ** Label <nowiki>{requireChild} [A string of 20 or fewer characters.]</nowiki>
         * # {takesValue, valueClass=nameClass}

     !# end schema